 But when Medura, owner of Level Crossing Brewing Company, finally found the 10,000-square-foot structure (formerly an HVAC shop), his search ended immediately.

-The South Salt Lake brewery, which expects to open to the public in mid-March, is seated beneath the city’s iconic water tower on West Temple.
+The South Salt Lake brewery, which opens to the public on March 30, is seated beneath the city’s iconic water tower on West Temple.

 “You can’t ask for a better location,” says Chris Detrick, tapped early on to be Level Crossing’s head brewer.